-As we go into this New Year, I wanted to round up four problems you may face as a company leader in 2016 and offer my solutions to those problems.
+I wanted to round up five problems you may face as a company leader in 2019 and offer my solutions to those problems.
 Whether you’re a small start up or a Fortune 500, these four pieces of advice have always helped me in growing and maintaining my businesses.

 1. How To Motivate Employees When They Don’t Want to Put in the Work